 Written assessments in job interviews are just as important as your face to face interview.
 Hope these tips help you to pass your upcoming written assessment.

 If you found these tips helpful, I will be grateful if you can share them and leave a comment.
-For access to the free resource library with career guides, checklists and templates, click here to fill in the form.
-Thank you so much in advance for your help as I grow my blog.
+For access to our free resource library with career templates, guides and checklists, click HERE to fill in the form.
+Thank you in advance for your support as I grow my blog.